 Project managers have to realize that project status reports are in their self-interest.
 Once this has happened, they will provide their input with more motivation and care.
 Two examples for the high value of the project status report are:

-- What elements your project status report should include.
+What contents your project status report should include.

-Did you have an aha moment (or two)?
 What has been your experience with project status reports?
-We look forward to your feedback in the comment area below.
+Do you feel we have missed an important point?
+We look forward to receiving your comments.

 About the author: Johann Strasser, a certified engineer, has been a managing partner at TPG The Project Group since 2001.
 After many years as a development engineer in the automotive and energy sectors, Johann Strasser spent a decade as an independent trainer and consultant in the field of project management.
 During his tenure, he also served as project manager for software projects in the construction industry and provided scheduling and cost management support for large-scale construction projects.
 At TPG, he applies his expertise in product development and consulting services for international clients.
 His special focus is on PMO, project portfolios, hybrid project management, and resource management.
 For many years now, he has shared his knowledge through presentations, seminars, articles, and webinars.